 Teach your teen about nutrition (without being preachy).
 Related it to something she is interested, like improving her basketball game or reducing acne.
-Avoid talking about weight control because it might trigger an eating disorder.
+Avoid mentioning her weight or suggesting that she diet because doing these things might trigger an eating disorder.

 Let Your Child Smell Flavorful Foods